Alexander-Walker leads No. 9 Hokies past Wake Forest, 87-71

 BIG PICTURE

 Wake Forest: The Demon Deacons’ youth appeared to drag them down in the first half.
-Childress had the hot hand early, hitting a pair of 3-pointers and two free throws in the first 7 ½ minutes, but Childress didn’t get another field goal attempt until just 1:26 remained in the half.
+Childress had the hot hand early, hitting a pair of 3-pointers and two free throws in the first 7 ½ minutesand he played almost the entire half, but didn’t get another field goal attempt until just 1:26 remained.
 He was fouled and made both shots, giving him a team-high 10 points in the half, but on just two official field goal attempts.

-Virginia Tech: Coach Buzz Williams was super-charged for this one.
+Virginia Tech: Williams was super-charged for this one.
 He discarded his jacket early in the first half and spent much of the half doing a defensive slide up and down the sideline instructing his team on defense.
-It didn’t help that the officials whistled the Hokies for 11 personal fouls to just five for Wake Forest.
+It didn’t help that the officials whistled the Hokies for 11 personal fouls to just five for Wake Forest before halftime, and for 24 fouls to just 18 against the visitors for the game.

+“I was excited,” Williams said.
+“I was really thankful for the response of our team on Thursday and Friday.”

 UP NEXT